Albert0i/mysql-vs-redis/README-Part2.md

 ![alt redis delete](img/test-redis-delete.JPG)

 Same performance as read and update.
+We can surely say that Redis is of low latency and always matches with one's expectation.

 [Contine to part three](README-Part3.md)

 #### IV.
 Database size
+Speed and size are contradiction with one and other.

 ![alt mysql size](img/mysql-size.JPG)

 ![alt redis size](img/redis-size.JPG)